Kedleston Hall

 Baby changing facilities are available within the main toilets.

 Designated spaces for blue badge holders in main car park, 200 yards from hall.
-Wheelchair accessible Shuttle Bus available between the Visitor Reception building to the Hall (operational Friday – Monday).
+Wheelchair accessible Shuttle Bus available between the Visitor Reception building to the Hall.
 Accessible toilet - located next to main toilet block.
 There is level access to the gardens from the car park, but the garden can be muddy in the winter months.

-Accessible routes are available to the Hall (ground floor only), restaurant, shop, Church and pleasure grounds.
-Wheelchair accessible Shuttle Bus available between the Visitor Reception building to the Hall (operational Friday – Monday).
-We have 4 sensory bags (at Visitor Reception) available to use for free to help visitors focus, connect, and relax.
+Accessible routes are available to the Hall (ground floor only), restaurant, shop, church and pleasure grounds.
+Wheelchair accessible Shuttle Bus available between the Visitor Reception building to the Hall.
+Sensory bags (at Visitor Reception) available to use for free to help visitors focus, connect, and relax.

 Level access to the ground floor of the Hall only (includes access to the Museum).
 There is easy and level access to the garden through the double gates near the Visitor Reception building.
 There is step-free access to the Church via the Gardens.
 The park and pleasure grounds feature a variety of surfaces which can become muddy and slippery when wet.

 Free to use All-Terrain Mobility Scooters (2 available).
 Bookable up to a month in advance either over the phone on 01332 844054, or in person.
-Bookable slots are 3 hours.
-Unfortunately, the Wheelchair accessible Shuttle Bus between the Visitor Reception building to the Hall is currently unavailable till further notice.
+Bookable slots are 10am-12:30pm and 1:00pm -3:30pm.
+Wheelchair accessible Shuttle Bus available between the Visitor Reception building to the Hall.

 Available inside the restaurant and outside in the stableyard.
 There are benches located at various points throughout the park and pleasure grounds.